LeCodeByJean/TechCart/README.md

   ### Two-Factor Authentication (2FA)

   - **Conditional 2FA**: After three failed login attempts, the system requires users to enter a security code sent to their email.
 This adds an additional layer of security against unauthorized access.
+According to recent research (Doerfler et al., 2019), delegation-based two-factor authentications are highly effective, preventing all automated bot attacks and over 92% of phishing-related attacks.

   ### Rate Limiting